 What is the best complex PTSD treatment?

-The NHS (UK) recommend that those suffering from complex PTSD undergo three stages of treatment.
+The NHS (UK) recommends that those suffering from complex PTSD undergo three stages of treatment.
 These are as follows :

 2) TRAUMA-FOCUSED THERAPY